 We had reached the Northwest Passage and were treading unfamiliar waters to many.
 We had been travelling at a slower pace, since the area we were heading was very narrow in space within an interstice.

-We had surmised from our initial calculations that the ship would be able to pass the narrow strait that reached the Beaufort Sea over Northwest Canada.
+From our initial calculations, we had surmised that the ship would be able to pass the narrow strait that reached the Beaufort Sea over Northwest Canada.

-Captain Barnaby had demonstrated more faith in me, and I was no longer the unproven academite or galoot.
+Captain Barnaby had demonstrated more faith in me, and I was no longer the unproven academite.
 The Inuits had been a valuable resource to us, when it came to leading the ship in the right direction, and the Canadians were an asset in the trading posts in Newfoundland.